 Student teaching is a practical experience in a supervised setting for fifteen weeks.
 The candidate will be the lead teacher for five to eight weeks minimum.
 The assignment will be in the candidate's primary level of authorization.
 One work sample, demonstrating the candidate's ability to foster student learning will be developed with guidance from the cooperating teacher and the college supervisor.
 Assignments and supervision will be coordinated by the main campus Education Department.
 Students must have completed all other M.A.T. coursework with a cumulative GPA of at least 3.0 before student teaching.
+Offered on a Pass/No Pass basis.
 (MAT)

-EDPSY 420
+EDPSY 420A